Yawning/obfsclient/README.md

  * Logging would be nice (Maybe?
 It Just Works (TM)).
  * A connection timeout.
- * Assuming people actually want to use this, add support for scramblesuite.
+ * Assuming people actually want to use this, add support for ScrambleSuite.
  * The build system sucks.

 ### WON'T DO